SmartBear/readyapi4j/README.md

 # Swagger Assert4J - a Java library for API testing

-The Assert4J library lets you test APIs using Java, Groovy or Cucumber.
-The library has extensive support for REST, SOAP and JDBC protocols.
+The Assert4J library lets you easily test REST and SOAP APIs using Java, Groovy or Cucumber.
 Under the hood the library uses the open-source test-execution engine of [SoapUI](http://www.soapui.org).

 * Quickly get started: